codingclubrvce/RVCE-Coding-Bootkit/CONTRIBUTE.md

-# 🚀 How to Contribute to RVCE-Launchpad
+# 🚀 How to Contribute to RVCE-Coding-Bootkit

 Welcome!
 We encourage second, third, and fourth year students to add valuable learning resources, project ideas, or code samples to this repository.